severinsimmler/mure/README.md

 - `Cache.IN_MEMORY` will hold it in memory
 - `Cache.FILE` will store reponses on-disk in a folder `.cache`
 - `Cache.SQLITE` will store responses in a SQLite database `.hishel.sqlite`

+Note that you have to install [the SQLite extras](https://github.com/severinsimmler/mure/blob/master/pyproject.toml#L15-L16) if you want to use `Cache.SQLITE`.